alevenberg/react-playground/README.md

 ## Features
 - Pagination.
 On every "Load More" button click, requests the next page of results.
 - Search bar.
 On every change, it will create a new query to /companies.
+- Message.
+Displays the number of companies loaded / number available.